IthacaThings/ttn-multitech-cm/README.md

 ## Add a file for each of your hosts in *host_vars/**HOST**.yml*
 Copy *host_vars/ttn-org-example.yml* for each of your nodes.
 Remember that *ttn-* is constant, *org* should be the name of your TTN organization and *example* will be a name for this conduit.
+Use a short descriptive name.
+I.e. ttn-nyc-midtown or ttn-ith-coopext.

 Most of the variables in this file should be self-explanitory.